CartoDB/documentation/app/content/spatial-extension-bq/overview/spatial-indexes.md

 ### H3

-H3 is a multiresolution hexagonal global grid system with hierarchical indexing.
+[H3](https://h3geo.org/) is a multiresolution hexagonal global grid system with hierarchical indexing developed by Uber.
 It supports sixteen resolutions, each of them composed by cells with one seventh the area of the lower resolution containing cell.
 Each hexagon cell at a particular resolution is uniquely identified, and these identifiers can be easily truncated to find the coarser containing cell.
 However, since an hexagon cannot be exactly subdivided into seven hexagons, this process always results in a fixed amount of shape distortion.

 <div class="figures-table">
     <figure class="figure">
         <img src="/img/bq-spatial-extension/spatial-indexes/h3-multilevel-uber.png" alt="Multiresolution quadkeys">
-        <figcaption class="figcaption" style="text-align:center">Multiple levels of H3 grids (<a href="https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system">source</a>)</figcaption>
+        <figcaption class="figcaption" style="text-align:center">Multiple levels of H3 grids (<a href="https://eng.uber.com/h3">source</a>)</figcaption>
     </figure>
 </div>